 "Because the sun is at this position, and nuclear fusion emits photons, and photons get absorbed by the flagpole, and the geometry of space is such and such.
-Hence the cast shadow is 2m long" Figure 5: a flagpole and the Sun.
+Hence the cast shadow is 2m long"

 This is verbose but quite intuitive.